 - Since flexible working has become more common, people are less likely to work in the city center and more likely to look for work-near-home options.
 Employees save time and money on travel and have a better balance between work and life.
 Companies get an edge when it comes to attracting and keeping top talent while making CRE more efficient.
 This scenario is being played out across Melbourne, with demand for flexible workspace doubling in 2021 compared to 2020 in popular suburban regions such as Box Hill, Hawthorn, Heidelberg, and Richmond.
 After the recent openings of centers in Richmond and on St. Kilda Road late last year, a new site in Balaclava is planned to open in 2024, becoming their third city-fringe location.

 This section covers the major market trends shaping the Australia Flexible Office Space Market according to our research experts:

 Demand for Larger Spaces driving the market

-Over the last two years, there has been a shift toward larger organizations employing flexible space, with smaller businesses adapting to remote working more efficiently.
-Large floor plates are now accessible from various flexible workspace providers, making it easier for corporate firms to take on flex space where it was previously difficult to locate suitable space.
-Furthermore, businesses can take advantage of cheaper flex workstation rates in CBD regions, allowing them to obtain high-quality space in a central location at a lesser cost.
-The increased provision of larger spaces and floor plates within the flexible market and relatively lower rates are proving to be advantageous for companies to occupy agile workspace.
+In the last two years, there has been a shift toward larger companies using flexible space, while smaller companies have gotten better at working from home.
+Large floor plates are now available from a number of flexible workspace providers.
+This makes it easier for corporate firms to use flex space, which was hard to find in the past.
+Also, businesses can take advantage of cheaper flex workstation rates in Central Business District (CBD) areas, which lets them get high-quality space in a central location for less money.
+The increased provision of larger spaces and floor plates within the flexible market and relatively lower rates are proving to be advantageous for companies looking to occupy agile workspace.

 To understand key trends, Download Sample Report